syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### columns.allowResizing `Boolean`
 {:#members:columns-allowresizing}

-Gets or sets a value that indicates whether to enable dynamic resizabiliy for particular column.
+Gets or sets a value that indicates whether to enable dynamic resizable for particular column.

 #### Default Value:
 {:.param}